petrizhang/crisp/README.md

 We have **nested templates as AST** now, but C++ doesn't provide convenient tools for users to process nested templates.
 It is very hard to modifies a deep level of a nested template and transform it to another one.

-Crisp brings the novel **pattern match** feature for users to process nested templates, which makes it dramatically easy to process Crisp program code just like Lisp.
+Crisp brings the novel **pattern match** feature for users to process such nested templates, which makes it dramatically easy to process Crisp program code just like Lisp.

 ## Getting Started